TimCares/MasterThesis/docs/thesis/experiments/multimodal_knowledge_distillation.typ

   - after contrastive loss has been computed for current batch, we add it to the memory bank and discard the oldest batch
 - depending on the size of the memory bank, samples in the memory bank are more "fresh"

-- we initialize the memory bank with zero-embeddings
+- during start of the training, we progressively fill the memory bank with batches
-  - first batch will only have contrastive loss based on the current batch
-- we fill the memory bank with each batch
+- during the first iterations/batches, memory bank will not be full
-- second batch will do contrastive loss based on the current batch and the first batch
+- we therefore only do the contrastive loss based on the current amount of batches in the memory bank
-- if memory bank is full, we do contrastive loss based on the current batch and all samples in the memory bank
+- after some steps, depending how large the memory bank is, the memory bank will be full, and we do contrastive loss with the whole memory bank
-- then replace the oldest batch in the memory bank with the current batch
+- from this point on, with each batch we will replace the oldest batch in the memory bank with the current batch

+- we need two memory banks, one for images and one for text

+Init results:
+- for 16k -> model bad -> task prob too difficult
+- for 1024 -> model starts well, then collapses -> lr too high (5e-4, but much lower in other itc papers)

-==== Decaying Memory Bank
+==== Scaling Memory Bank
-Decay:

-Scheduled Decay:

 ===== Adding Image-Text Contrast
 - until now we did not actually used the same philosophy as in CLIP, which relies on, next to a seperate image and text encoder, a contrastive loss